 Similar to other personal injury lawsuits, you typically have about two years to file a construction accident lawsuit, per Texas Civil Practice and Remedies Code § 16.003.
 This would be from the date of the construction accident that you experienced.
 While this can seem likely plenty of time to file a construction accident lawsuit, it can be helpful to consult with an attorney early in the process.

-A construction accident attorney with our law firm can help you understand the legal options available and the best choices for pursuing compensation.
+Our Domingo Garcia construction accident attorneys can help you understand the legal options available and the best choices for pursuing compensation.
 Our attorney will also work with you to ensure you don’t miss deadlines related to your Tyler construction accident case.

 Even if you are unsure about what to do, a construction accident attorney can help you review possible legal options even if you choose not to pursue them.